obulka/normal_ray_reflect/README.md

 ## Setup

 Simply clone/download this repo and add the following line to your `init.py`: `nuke.pluginAddPath("/path/to/normal_ray_reflect/src/python")`, replacing "`/path/to`" with the actual path to the repository.
 The gizmo will be available as "N_RayReflect" the next time you launch Nuke.
+There is an example in the `examples` directory; simply insert a normal pass to get started.

 ## Inputs